billkarsh/SpikeGLX/README.md

 * **Phase3B2**: A.k.a.
 Neuropixels 1.0.
 This phase replaces the Xilinx
 board with PXIe based modules, each of which connects up to 4 probes.
 Several modules can be operated together from one PXI chassis and one application.
-The probes are the same as the phase3B1, but all other hardware parts are specific to the PXIe implementation.
+The probes are the same as phase3B1, but all other hardware parts are specific to the PXIe implementation.

 * **Phase20**: A.k.a.
 Neuropixels 2.0, introduces specific probes and HS
 with a more compact design.
 The HS each support two probes.
 The same PXIe modules can be used with a firmware update.
-Initially, SpikeGLX for this phase is specific to 2.0 hardware.
+SpikeGLX for this phase is specific to 2.0 hardware.

 * **Phase30**: This is unified software to support Neuropixels 1.0, 2.0 and
 all other probe hardware going forward.
+Again, the same base station modules can be used after updating their firmware, which can be done via SpikeGLX.

 ### Who